ayaghini/ayaghini.github.io/_posts/2021-09-06-ACaseFor3DPriting.markdown

 ![Temp Calibrator](/assets/img/19Pursa.JPEG)

 # Intro
-As soon as you are done building your first design/PCB/device you realize that it needs a home or box or enclosure to sit in.
-I have been playing with DIY boxes from stores such as Michel’s, IKEA and even repurposing some other devices' enclosures for my projects for a while.
+As soon as you are done assembelling your first design/PCB/device you realize that it needs a home, box or an enclosure to sit in.
+I have been playing with DIY boxes from stores such as Michel’s, IKEA and even repurposing some other devices' enclosures for my projects.

-The main reason has been my personal time management as I did not find a big chunk of time, I could devote to build the skills needed to start CAD manufacturing, until last couple of months that I have been exposed to two major design software: **Autodesk Fusion 360** and **SolidWorks**.
+The main reason has been my personal time management as I did not find a big chunk of time I could devote to build the skills needed to start CAD manufacturing, until last couple of months that I have been exposed to two major design software: **Autodesk Fusion 360** and **SolidWorks**.

 As a civil engineer with 15+ years of experience with ***AutoCAD***, naturally I started with the Fusion 360 but quickly realized that SolidWorks has been around for ages and that could be why it is the first choice among engineers in many industries.